SapienzaNLP/relik/README.md

 #### Relation Extraction

 The same thing happens for Relation Extraction.
-If you want to use our already trained retriever:
+If you want to use our trained retriever:

 ```bash
 relik retriever add-candidates sapienzanlp/relik-retriever-small-nyt-question-encoder sapienzanlp/relik-retriever-small-nyt-document-index data/nyt/processed/nyt-train-relik-windowed.jsonl data/nyt/processed/nyt-train-relik-windowed-candidates.jsonl